sheng710time/ICSLibrary/README.md

 ## Security & Privacy
 * All the scanning requests conform to the corresponding ICS protocol specifications to reduce their potential influence.
 * We anonymize all IP addresses of our detected ICS devices through a prefix-preserving anonymization algorithm.
 * Any IP addresses that apprear in ICSLibrary do not represent the real-world IP addresses of ICS devices.
-In other words, the individual IP address in ICSLibrary is meaningless, but the relationships between IP addresses are remained for further anapysis.
+In other words, the individual IP address in ICSLibrary is meaningless, but the relationships between IP addresses are remained for further analysis.